-Lagos launches Whistle-Blower Initiative – The Sun Nigeria
+Lagos launches whistle-blower initiative – The Sun Nigeria

 By Henry Uche

-At the launch in Lagos, the Executive Chairman of Lagos Internal Revenue Services (LIRS), Mr. Ayodele Subair, said the Initiative was geared towards abolishing the culture of keeping silence in the face of all manner of behavior and attitude depicting fraud and misconduct.
+At the launch in Lagos, the Executive Chairman of Lagos Internal Revenue Services (LIRS), Mr. Ayodele Subair, said the initiative was geared towards abolishing the culture of keeping silence in the face of all manner of behaviour and attitude depicting fraud and misconduct.
+The Initiative is called Deloitte Tip-Offs Anonymous, piloted by LIRS.

-The Initiative called -Deloitte Tip-Offs Anonymous, piloted by LIRS as the State Government’s major revenue Agency is in tandem with the Agency’s continuous strive and drive to ensure that its responsibilities to the State is carried out efficiently and effectively.

-“As a reputable agency, LIRS operates under strict guidelines or code of ethics which prescribes the standard of conduct expected within the Agency and during its interaction with various stakeholders.
-Hence, all employees and other stakeholders are expected to maintain/uphold these standards at all times in the discharge of their respective duties,”

-LIRS chairman stressed that it was on backdrop of the Agency’s unflinching commitment to uphold highest standards of transparency, integrity and accountability in its dealings and interactions with relevant stakeholders that the Lagos State Government (LASG) with the Ministry of Finance (MoF) having an oversight function, subscribed to the Deloitte Anonymous and Confidential Whistle-Blowing Facility.
+LIRS chairman stressed that it was on the backdrop of the agency’s unflinching commitment to upholding highest standards of transparency, integrity and accountability in its dealings and interactions with relevant stakeholders that the Lagos State Government (LASG) with the Ministry of Finance (MoF) having an oversight function, subscribed to the Deloitte Anonymous and Confidential Whistle-Blowing Facility.

 “This Whistleblowing Facility would involve the reporting of acts of commission or omission that borders on unethical conduct of employees, management, and other stakeholders by an employee or other interested person(s) through designated channels to appropriate authorities.
 The aim of this Policy is to encourage employees and other stakeholders who have serious concern about any aspect of the Agency’s operations to come forward and voice those concerns,”

-Subair stressed that the Facility is designed to ensure that concern about wrongdoing or malpractice within the Agency can be raised by any stakeholder without fear of victimsation, subsequent discrimination, disadvantage or dismissal.
+Subair stressed that the Facility is designed to ensure that concern about wrongdoing or malpractice within the Agency can be raised by any stakeholder without fear of victimisation, subsequent discrimination, disadvantage or dismissal.

 Adeoye revealed that people could get started in the Whistle Blowing Action by downloading the ‘Deloitte Tip-Offs’ App from Google Play Store, and follow the instructions to lodge coLodgemen.
 He confirmed that the public can also use [email protected] or use the toll free lines (0800-8476337/ 0800-Tipoffs) with English, Yoruba, Igbo, Pidgin or French languages to communicate or use their website accordingly.